June Stepping Stones to Success in the Garden

 Be a Plant Explorer

 For the best flower blooms for your buck, visit the Denver Botanic Gardens in June (or any time mid-April through September).
 Explore the 23 acres of fragrance and foliage at 1005 York Street, almost downtown Denver, containing over twenty theme gardens and a tropical conservatory.
 The Denver Botanic Gardens is among the top 5 botanic gardens in the United States, and is within a day’s drive of Amarillo.
 Additional sites of the Denver Botanic Gardens are at Chatfield, a 750-acre wildlife and native plant refuge in Littleton, and Mt.
 Goliath, a high altitude trail and alpine rock garden on the Mt.
 Evans Scenic Byway.
-All this for only $8.50 for a day in gardener’s heaven (if you’re a member of The American Horticultural Society, bring your membership card and get in free – I did).
+You'll be in gardener’s heaven (if you’re a member of The American Horticultural Society, bring your membership card and get in free – I did).
 The research-minded can enjoy the Helen Fowler Library at Denver Botanic Gardens that house one of the premier collections of plant-related resources in the United States.
 It contains more than 28,000 titles, including books for all ages, videos, software, magazines, nursery catalogs, slides, rare books, and the plant inventory of Denver Botanic Gardens.
 Wear a hat, bring a camera and plan to spend the day; refreshments may be purchased at their outdoor café.
+(Photo of the daylily display at DBG at right.)

 Weeks Three and Four